Sudhangshu Dasgupta: Political career

 Dasgupta joined the Communist Party in 1936 and started working in the worker's movements.
-In 1939, when "Samne Chalo", the weekly mouthpiece of CPI got started under the editorship of Abdul Halim, he got associated with it.
+In 1939, when "Samne Chalo", the weekly mouthpiece of CPI was launched under the editorship of Abdul Halim, he became associated with it.
 He was associated with many magazines like "Janajuddha" (1942), "Swadhinata" (1945), "Crossroad" (1953).

 He was the founder editor of the Desh Hitaishee, the ideological journal of the West Bengal state committee of the Party in 1963.
 He took a firm stand against revisionism and became a member of the CPI(M) state committee in 1964 and continued in that position till his death.
 He was also a member of the state secretariat for a period.
 He was also associated with "Ganashakti" in 1967.

 He wrote numerous books on Marxism in Bengali including: